Threat model

 Compromise of the host operating system or process memory

 deny.sh decrypts in the operator's own environment.
 Browser, CLI, SDK, MCP server.
 While the real plaintext is being read, it exists in memory.
 A kernel-level adversary, a malicious browser extension, a compromised package in the dependency tree, or a memory-snapshot attack against a running process can read that plaintext at the moment of use.
 The primitive protects the file at rest and protects the agent context against prompt-injection exfiltration.
 It does not promise host integrity that the operating system itself does not promise.
-Reproducible builds, signed releases, SRI hashes on the served bundle, and a tight dependency surface (zero runtime dependencies in the SDK) are how we narrow this gap.
+Reproducible builds, signed releases, SRI hashes on the served bundle, and a tight dependency surface (one runtime dependency in the SDK, hash-wasm, audited and pure-WebAssembly) are how we narrow this gap.
 They do not close it.

 Coerced disclosure with no ceiling